hitchtest/hitch/docs/faq/when_should_i_use_a_unit_test_and_when_should_i_use_an_integration_test.rst

 Integration tests that either use or *accurately mock* all of these components together can mimic the effect of scenarios that traverse all of them and uncover bugs that occur along the way.
-These are realistic tests (see :doc:`test_realism`).
+These are realistic tests (see :doc:`/glossary/test_realism`).

-Unit tests that test the same kind of code usually do so by making extensive use of *mock objects*.
-Mock objects are not only unrealistic representations of real objects, using them in your tests tightly couples your code to your tests.
+Unit tests that test the same kind of code usually do so by making extensive use of mock objects.
+Mock objects are *not only* unrealistic representations of real objects (almost by definition), using them in your tests *tightly couples* your code to your tests (see :doc:`/glossary/coupling`).

 Thus mock objects could be considered a 'code smell'.
 Extensive use of them tends to indicate that you should have written an integration test